Deploy a Kubernets Cluster (RKE2) with Warewulf

 node (like make its MAC and designated IP address known to Warewulf).

-This includes adding the container-host
+the container-host

 and container-storage